Resources

 • Learn how to enter your rank list and strategies for finalizing it

-Certify your Rank List by 8 p.m.
+Certify your Rank List in NRMP system by 8 p.m.
 CST

 Match Day!